Opposition to the Mauna Kea Observatories: Outrigger telescopes

 Development of the Mauna Kea observatories is still opposed by environmental groups and Native Hawaiians.
 A 2006 proposal for the Outrigger Telescopes to become extensions of the Keck Observatory was canceled after a judge's determination that a full environmental impact statement must be prepared before any further development of the site.
-The "outrigger" would have linked the Keck I and Keck II telescopes.
+The "outrigger" smaller telescopes would have been linked to the main Keck I and Keck II telescopes.
 Environmental groups and Native Hawaiian activists were much stronger in their opposition this time than they had been in the past, but NASA went ahead with the proposal for lack of an alternate site.
 The group Mauna Kea Anaina Hou made several arguments against the development, including that Mauna Kea was a sacred mountain to Native Hawaiians where many deities live, and that the cinder cone location being proposed was holy in Hawaiian tradition as a burial site for a demi-god.
 The group raised several other concerns, such as environmental, concern for the preservation of native insects, the question of Ceded lands, and an audit report critical of the mountain's management.